 You want to find out whether there is a correlation between the increasing population and poverty among the people.
 You don’t think that an increasing population leads to unemployment, but identifying a relationship can help you find a better answer to your study.

-How to Conduct Correlation Research?
+How to Conduct Correlational Research

-Step 1: Select the Problem
+Step 1: Define the Research Problem

 - Is there any relationship between the two variables?